 “I’ll make a good father, Sally.
 You just wait.
 And a good husband too.”
 I started in on how I could move up there and go to work for Barney.

-Sally lit up a cigarette, about the third one I’d ever seen her light, and squinted at me through a cloud of smoke.
-She nodded her head up and down and blew smoke at me.
+Sally looked out the window while I talked.
+She nodded her head up and down but wouldn’t look at me.
 “You think you got me now, don’t you, Snake?
 You think ‘cause I’m pregnant that I’m just going to jump in your arms and be happy to have a man around, is that it?
 Well I got news for you.
 You’re mistaken.
 This baby doesn’t change a thing.”

-Sally was huffing and puffing as she talked and smoked.
+Sally was huffing and puffing as she talked.
 So I tried to tell her to calm down, which was the wrong thing to do.
 Don’t ever tell a woman to calm down.
 It generally has the opposite effect.

 I’m behind the wheel Monday morning with hardly a wink of sleep all weekend, steering my blue bus again through base housing.
 Only they’d replaced my usual bus with a larger bus that had air conditioning – one they used to haul the young officers over to Orlando for training.
 I didn’t have to muscle this new bus as much, but it took extra wide turns.
 Cars were pulling over into the grass to make way.
 My third run I clipped the side mirror of an old man’s VW and had to pull into the commissary lot.
-The bastard turned out to be a retired officer, and he proceeded to give me an earful, the kids watching out the windows.
+Turned out he was a retired officer.
+He proceeded to give me an earful, the kids watching out the windows.

 I was dead, I tell you.
 I was counting the number of rounds I had left – four, then three, then two.